EliasMehr/Microservices-with-jwt/README.md

 ## Permissions Service
 When a user has confirmed their email, Permissions Service is notified and will create a permissions object for that user id.
 Zuul Gateway is informed so it may track permissions.

+## Additional Information
+For more information, see the java docs for each service.